wilmveel/wp-angular-plugin/README.md

 Core
 ====
-The module name of the angular app is: wp-angular
-The following bloginfo variable are availible as an constant:
+The mail module of the angular app is name: wpAngular The following bloginfo variable are availible as an constant:
 - baseUrl : the base url of the wordpress installation
 - templateUrl : the url of your current template